good-loop/doc/pages/AdTech-Jargon-Glossary.md

 * PCA: Post Campaign Analysis - a report we send clients after the campaign, summarising the results.

-## Good-Loop Terms

-Sprechen Sie Good-Loop?

-* Our Page: a standalone page which plays video adverts.

-* Portal: our web-app for managing publisher and advertiser setup.

-* Unit or AdUnit: An advert widget that goes on web-pages.
-We have several variants.

 * Good-Loop Jargon: See [Good-Loop Terminology](Good-Loop-terminology.html)